-A timeline of Brooks Koepka and Bryson DeChambeau’s gloriously petty rivalry
+A timeline of Brooks Koepka and Bryson DeChambeau’s gloriously petty feud

 Hatfields vs. McCoys.
 Red Sox vs. Yankees.
 Vin Diesel vs. The Rock.
 Feuds are a fact of life—a neat little feature of humanity not seen anywhere else in the animal world—but none, not even the Capulets and Montagues, can compare to Brooks Koepka vs. Bryson DeChambeau.
-Not after Monday night.
+Not after 2021 (and 2020 ... and 2019).

-In the fallout, as people scrambled to choose sides and decipher exactly what Bryson said (it was just the click of his metal spikes), we couldn't help but wonder: How exactly did we get here?
-What sequence of insults, insinuations, and short-lived ceasefires led us to the brink of World War Golf?
-In order to answer that question, however, we first have to catalog the full breadth of Brooks vs. Bryson.
+But how exactly did we get here, standing on the cusp of the most genuinely hostile Match in The Match's admittedly chummy history?
+What sequence of insults, insinuations, and short-lived ceasefires led us to the brink of World War Golf ?
+In order to answer that question, we first have to catalog the full breadth of Brooks vs. Bryson.
 Then, and only then, can we hope to not only understand, but heal.
 Let’s begin.

 January 2019 - Brooks Koepka calls slow-play “embarrassing” while playing Dubai Desert Classic with Bryson